AkshayJS/Computer-Vision-Projects/README.md

 c.
 FC Layers were used as closing layers to get finely trained model.

 Validation Accuracy achieved at the end of 2nd epoch: 70%

+## 4. Inception implementation from scratch:
+Complete implemention of Inception modules along with aux outputs.
+a.
+CIFAR-10 dataset was taken as benchmark dataset
+b.
+Inception V1 block was designed as on [Inception Research Paper](https://arxiv.org/pdf/1409.4842.pdf)

+Validation Accuracy: 81.11%